Milton Keynes and North Bucks

 • Wheatsheaf Main Street Maids Moreton MK18 1QR Telephone(01280) 822903

-A family run, traditional village pub in Grade II-listed building, full of character with its thatched roof, low ceilings and exposed beams.
+A traditional village pub in Grade II-listed building, full of character with its thatched roof, low ceilings and exposed beams.
 In continuous use as an inn since the 18th century - while being used as a pub, it has also been a village store, a blacksmiths and a butchers shop.
 As you enter the front door, the bar is through the latched wooden door on the left.
 A separate room on the right can be hired for private parties.
 In the bar, there is an inglenook fireplace with a wood burning stove; the pub also has an old dutch oven with a flintstone hearth.
-There is a large garden at the rear of the pub and occasional pig roasts are held in summer.
+There is a large garden at the rear of the pub.

 • Milton Keynes